 Three decades ago, Maine committed to recycling 50% of its annual household trash by 2021.
 That goal was not met.
 In fact, the state is losing ground.
 The problem?
-Recycling costs are skyrocketing, and an overwhelming number of single-use products and packaging are flooding the state’s recycling facilities.
+Recycling costs are skyrocketing, and an overwhelming amount of single-use products and packaging are flooding the state’s recycling facilities.
 What’s more, most of the single-use plastics Mainers put in their recycling bins end up in a landfill or incinerator, anyway.

 A new program just signed into law by Governor Mills aims to change that.
 An Act to Support and Improve Municipal Recycling Programs and Save Taxpayer Money creates a first-in-the-nation producer responsibility program for packaging.
 Finally, we have legislation that will make recycling work for Mainers, not corporations.